carterclark/InfixToPostfix/README.md

 # InfixToPostfix

-Prompts the user for an expression in infix and converts it to postfix notation
+This program takes an expression in infix notation and returns the expression in postfix notation.
+Operands must be in letters or digits and operators must be the following: '+', '-', '*', '/', '^', '(', ')'